menandmice/micetro_docs/guides/user-manual/ipam.rst

 The IP Address Range view can display an indicator to show which gaps between IP Address ranges.
 This view is useful if you are looking for free segments in a fragmented IP Address space.
 When active, the view will display a thin blue line below a range if there is unallocated space between that range and the next range in the address space.
 To display the indicator, choose Show Trailing Gaps from the Range menu.

-While viewing the IP Address ranges, the Quick Filter is available.
+While viewing the IP Address ranges, the :ref:`quickfilter` is available.
 When using the tree view while a filter is active, any parent ranges that don't fulfill the search criteria are displayed in gray to distinguish them from the found ranges.
 For example, in the image below, we searched for the string '0/26' and the only range found was '10.1.0.0./26'.
 However, to maintain the tree view, the parent ranges are shown even if they don't fulfill the search criteria.

 .. image:: ../../images/console-ipam-range-filter.png
   :width: 50%